sylhare/sylhare.github.io/_posts/2022/2022-09-21-Jest-testing.md

 `spy` which will let you use the real implementation of your object for the rest.

 To create it, use [jest.spyOn] and pass the object and the method's name as a string which you want to "spy" on.
-Here are two examples, by default the spied method rejects (like for a missing dependencies) but with the spy you can change the behaviour and make it resolve to what you want for your test.
+Here are two examples, by default, the spied method rejects (like for a missing dependencies), but with the spy you can change the behaviour and make it resolve to what you want for your test.

-Same as before, we're here testing the mock, I do hope you see the potential for a real use case when you need to mock one of your dependencies.
+Same as before, we're here testing the mock.
+I do hope you see the potential for a real use case when you need to mock one of your dependencies.

 ```ts
 describe('with spy on service', () => {